We’ve put together a guide to your rights as a worker during the COVID-19 pandemic.

 - You must be paid all outstanding wages within 48 hours after being laid off or terminated, including vacation pay.

-- You can apply for the new Canada Emergency Response Benefit.
+- You can apply for Canada and BC emergency benefits.

 - Contact us for help filing a complaint with the BC Employment Standards Branch if your boss owes you severance, unpaid wages, or vacation pay.

-- The amount of notice or severance pay, that you are owed, is calculated based on how long you have been employed.
+- The amount of severance pay that you are owed is calculated based on how long you have been employed.
 You must have been employed for a minimum of 3 months.

-Do you need to stay home from work to take care of your kid or a sick family member or kid who can’t go to school
+I need to stay home from work to care for a sick family member or kid who can’t go to school

 - You are now entitled to unpaid, job-protected leave (e.g. you can’t be fired) for an unlimited amount of time to care for a child because of school or daycare closures.